In Plain Sight:

 11/29/2017 AT 11:52

-On pillar 28 in Enclosure C, the “C” and the “H” pictograms appear in a new alignment.
+On pillar 28 in Enclosure C, the “H” and the “C” pictograms appear in a new alignment.
 The pillar is one of the smaller, circumferential pillars.
-An “H” spans the front of the body of the pillar at its midpoint.
-Opposing “Cs’” are depicted straddling the crosspiece of the “H” above and below as shown in Figure 2.
-At the base of the pillar, the “H” appears alone, this time on its side.
+The figure of an “H, with the crosspiece straddled above and below by opposing “C’s,” as shown in Figure 2, appears on the leading edge of the pillar at its midpoint.
+Below it, at the base of the pillar, the “H” appears alone, this time on its side.

-To pull this together, there are bucrania along with what I am confident in calling moon symbols spread across the site at Göbekli Tepe.
-We have discussed those in enclosures B, C, and D, and it would seem that they are to be found elsewhere, as well.
-They occur in various arrangements.
+To pull all this together, there are bucrania along with what I am confident in calling moon symbols spread across the site at Göbekli Tepe.
+We have discussed those in Enclosures B, C, and D, and it would seem that they are to be found elsewhere as well.
+They occur in varying contexts.
 The bucranium by itself holds a special position at Enclosure B, and it crops up in as many as nine other places.
-I take it and moon symbols to be the identifying devices for the central pillars of Enclosure D. The moon symbol appears in two different forms on the mate to the bucranium pillar there.
+I see it and moon symbols to be the identifying devices for the central pillars of Enclosure D. The moon symbol appears in two different forms on the mate to the bucranium pillar there.
 At the throat of that pillar, it takes the form of the full and crescent phases of the moon, in association with the “H” figure.
-And, on the belt of that pillar, what I see as the waxing and waning stages of the crescent moon are carved, embracing the “H”.
-Finally, the crescent moon symbol appears in conjunction with the “H” on one of the smaller pillars in Enclosure C, and there the “H” also appears separately.
-Signally, combinations of crescent “C’s” and the “H” appear repeatedly, in several variations, throughout the excavation site.
+And, on the belt of that pillar, what I see as the waxing and waning stages of the crescent moon are carved, embracing the “H.” As noted, there is no corresponding marking on the belt of the bucranium pillar.
+Finally, the crescent moon symbol appears in conjunction with the “H” on one of the smaller pillars of Enclosure C, and there the “H” also appears separately.

 One fact is particularly striking.
-These three figures, the circle “O” with the “C” and the “H”; the paired “C’s” with the “H”; and the bucranium, are quite possibly the only pictograms on the entire site.
-And they are replicated throughout the site.
-This makes the pictogram a unique feature among the hundreds of stone engravings, reliefs, statues, and monuments peopling the structures at Göbekli Tepe.
-The specialized character of the pictograms, their ubiquity, in various structures erected over a wide span of years, and the fact that they relate the pillars to each other as a pair leaves no doubt as to their special significance.
+These four figures, the circle “O” with the “C” and the “H”; the paired “C’s” with the “H”; the “H” alone, and the bucranium are quite possibly the only pictograms on the entire site.
+And they are replicated throughout the site, and in several configurations.
+This makes the pictogram a unique feature among the thousands of stone engravings, reliefs, statues, and monuments peopling the structures at Göbekli Tepe.
+The specialized character of the pictograms, their ubiquity, in various structures erected over a wide span of years, and the fact that they identify the pillars and relate them to each other as a pair leaves no doubt as to their signal cultural import for those assembled at Göbekli Tepe.

 Boyd, Robert. and Peter J. Richerson.
 2005.
 The origin and evolution of cultures.
 New York, NY: Oxford University Press.